Jacob-C-Smith/gport/README.md

    ### Creating a GPort project

    GPort stores your assets in a project directory.
 To use GPort, you must first configure a project directory.
 This should be an empty directory somewhere on your filesystem.
 Configure your project in the addon preferences panel.
-You can configure as many as you'd like, using the ```+``` and ```✕``` buttons to add and remove projects.
+You can configure as many as you'd like, using the ```➕``` and ```❌``` buttons to add and remove projects.

    ![Project configuration](Projects.png)

    ### Exporting a scene

-   TODO: DOCUMENT
+   To export a scene, navigate to File > Export > G10 Scene (.json)

    ### Importing a scene